Combing for Credentials: Active Pattern Extraction from Smart Reply: Evaluating Possible Defenses

-The gray-box attack poses significant threat against the GPT-2 model trained with early stopping when the SSD are inserted multiple times in the training set.
-More importantly, we note that when the email ids are inserted 10 times in the training set, the gray-box attack is able to extract 10 email ids with just a single query while the black-box attack fails to extract even a single email id.
+The Model API attack poses significant threat against the GPT-2 model trained with early stopping when the SSD are inserted multiple times in the training set.
+When the email ids are inserted 10 times in the training set, the Model API attack is able to extract 10 email ids with just a single query while the Service API attack fails to extract even a single email id.
 As noted in the previous section, it is easier to extract passwords even with early stopping.
 While neither of the attacks are able to extract any login credentials at low insertion frequencies, we note that the attacks still manage to extract 1-2 credentials at a higher insertion frequency of 10.
-Overall, we observe that the early stopping strategy fails to mitigate the privacy risks posed by our attacks even though it reduces the absolute number of SSD revealed.
+Overall, we observe that the early stopping strategy fails to mitigate the privacy risks posed by our attacks although it does reduce the absolute number of SSD revealed.
 We observe similar results for Bert2Bert model and skip them for brevity.